MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/batch-policy-assignment-edu.md

 1. In the left navigation of the Microsoft Teams admin center, go to **Meetings** > **Meeting policies**.
 2. Select the **Group policy assignment** tab.
 3. Select **Add group**, and then in the **Assign policy to group** pane, do the following:
-    1. Search for and add the group you want to assign the policy to.
+    1. Search for and add the security group you want to assign the policy to.
     2. Set the ranking for the group assignment.
     3. Select the policy that you want to assign.
     4. Select **Apply**.

 To remove a group policy assignment, on the **Group policy assignment** tab of the policy page, select the group assignment, and then select **Remove**.